Rob Lowe Pays Tribute To ‘Closest Friend In The Industry’ Bill Paxton

 — ABC News (@ABC) February 27, 2017

-Paxton who died of surgery complications on Saturday, February 25th kick-started his acting career with roles in Weird Science and The Terminator.
+Paxton who died of surgery complications on Saturday, February 25 kick-started his acting career with roles in Weird Science and The Terminator.
 According to Lowe, Paxton had doubted if he would ever hit the big-time when he clocked 40, only for him to then go on the biggest rolls an actor has ever had.
-In a spate of six months, Paxton went on to star in Twister, Apollo 13 and Titanic.
+In a space of six months, Paxton went on to star in Twister, Apollo 13, and Titanic.
 The box office success of the Titanic would remain untouched for the next decade.

-Lowe who starred alongside Fred Savage in Fox’s The Grinder from 2015 to 2016 revealed that Paxton never let his new found fame get to his head.
+Lowe, who starred alongside Fred Savage in Fox’s The Grinder from 2015 to 2016, revealed that Paxton never let his new found fame get to his head.
 According to Rob who played Senator Robert McCallister on Brothers & Sisters, his friend still remained the same and sent all his pals a book of sketches he had made while “going to dive the Titanic,” with James Cameron.
 The noble gesture was not lost on Rob Lowe, considering that Paxton was very busy as an actor.

 “Bill is very old-school chivalrous, understood grace notes, the importance of a handwritten letter, the grand gesture.
 He was very much a man out of his time in a way.”

-Bill Paxton starred in sci-fi flick, Edge of Tomorrow alongside Tom Cruise and Emily Blunt.
+Bill Paxton starred in a sci-fi flick, Edge of Tomorrow alongside Tom Cruise and Emily Blunt.
 He was billed to return in the sequel.
 Director Doug Liman in an interview with US Magazine revealed that the talented actor had been nervous about his surgery, but had assured Liman that he would be ready to reprise his role as Master Sergeant Farell.

 Tributes have been pouring in for Bill Paxton who left behind his wife of 30 years, Louise and two children.
-Hollywood celebrities including Tom Hanks, Jamie Lee Curtis, Kevin Bacon, Arnold Schwarzenegger, James Cameron, Helen Hunt, Aaron Paul, William Shatner, Elijah Wood, Bella Thorne and Charlize Theron have all lauded the memory of the Texas native.
+Hollywood celebrities including Tom Hanks, Jamie Lee Curtis, Kevin Bacon, Arnold Schwarzenegger, James Cameron, Helen Hunt, Aaron Paul, William Shatner, Elijah Wood, Bella Thorne, and Charlize Theron have all lauded the memory of the Texas native.

 [Featured Image by Michael Kovac/Getty Images]